gkns/wsock-broadcaster/README.md

 # wsock-broadcaster
-This is a barebones broadcatster server built on node using ws.
+This is a barebones broadcatster server built on node using the ws library.
 It broadcasts a raw message from one client to all other connected clients.